Dr. Hussam N. Mahmoud

 Associate Professor and Director, Structural Laboratory

-Dr. Mahmoud's research emphasis is on quantifying the effect of extreme loads on the response of structural system and the socio-economic impact in communities.
-In addition, his research focuses on assessment and repair of deteriorated infrastructure including steel bridges and hydraulic steel structures.
+Dr. Mahmoud's research emphasis is on quantifying the effect of extreme loads on the response of structural systems and the subsequent life-cycle cost, socio-economic impact, and resilience of communities.
+In addition, his research focuses on assessment, repair, and life-cycle cost of deteriorated infrastructure including steel bridges and hydraulic steel structures.
 The tools employed in Dr. Mahmoud's research include advanced experimental, numerical, and analytical simulations and field studies.

 About Dr. Hussam Mahmoud

-Dr. Mahmoud's research program has three major thrusts including assessing community resilience, quantifying building damage to extreme single and multiple hazards, and evaluating and repairing deteriorated infrastructure.
+Dr. Mahmoud's research program has three major thrusts including assessing community resilience, quantifying building response and life-cycle cost to extreme single and multiple hazards, and evaluating, repairing, and estimating life-cycle cost of deteriorated infrastructure.
 The first thrust pertains to spatial and temporal quantification of resilience of communities subjected to extreme natural hazards.
 This is realized through modeling and representing the hazard, assessing infrastructure damage, losses, and recovery, as well as evaluating the socio-economic consequences within a community.
 The second thrust deals with assessment and development of resilient and sustainable structural systems (mainly steel structures) subjected to natural and man-made hazards including single and multi-hazards.
-This is realized through engineering performance-based systems subjected to fire, earthquakes, and wind or the combination of such.
-The third major thrust relates to assessment, evaluation, and repair of deteriorated infrastructure subjected to high cycle fatigue.
+This is realized through engineering performance-based systems subjected to fire, earthquakes, and wind or the combination of such as well as conducting life-cycle cost optimization of structures.
+The third major thrust relates to assessment, evaluation, repair, and life-cycle assessment of deteriorated infrastructure subjected to high cycle fatigue.
 This includes developing new assessment methods and repair techniques for steel bridges and hydraulic steel structures such as miter gates while accounting for harsh environmental conditions including underwater operations in some cases.

 Recent News:Dr. Mahmoud published a recent paper with his student, Ms. Stephanie Pilkington, on Resilience to Tropical Cyclones https://www.nature.com/articles/s41599-017-0016-1

-Recent News:Dr. Mahmoud published a recent paper with his student, Mr. Akshat Chulahwat, on Spatial and Temporal Resilience Assessment of Gotham City.
+Recent News:Dr. Mahmoud published a recent paper with his student, Mr. Akshat Chulahwat, on Spatial and Temporal Resilience Assessment of Gotham City, the City of the Infamous Charachter Batman http://rdcu.be/zLv0

 Recent News:Dr. Mahmoud has been invited to attend the Chnia-America National Academy of Engineering (NAE), U.S. Frontiers of Engineering (USFOE) Symposium at Tongji University, Shanghai in June 2017.